comingkms/MicrobioAMR/README.md

 ## Test

-## Usage and command line options
+## Usage

 To confirm the proper installation of MAMR, you can test a small dataset located in the `example` subdirectory.

 Here are some guidelines for the file names of the raw read files:
-1. For paired-end reads, the format of the input files' name should be: {sample_name}_Sxx_Lxxx_R1/R2_001.fastq.gz
+1. For paired-end reads, the format of the input files' name should be: {sample_name}_Sxx_Lxxx_R1/R2_001.fastq.gz(defualt format form illumina)
 2. For ONT reads, the format of the input file's name should be: {sample_name}.fastq.gz
-3. For module 3(COR),  please ensure that the sample name matches the ones used for AMR and 16s rRNA gene amplicon sequencing.
+3. For module COR,  please ensure that the sample name matches the ones used for AMR and BAC moudels.

 Activate MAMR conda environment:
 ```
-conda activate microbotAMR
+conda activate MAMR
 ```

 Running microbotAMR: